• Search

 We particularly welcome reviewers from student or early career backgrounds.

-• Discarded: How Technofossils Will be Our Ultimate Legacy, by Sarah Gabbott & Jan Zalasiewicz (2025), Oxford University Press, 256 pp. (hbk)
+• Discarded: How Technofossils Will be Our Ultimate Legacy, by Sarah Gabbott and Jan Zalasiewicz (2025), Oxford University Press, 256 pp. (hbk)

 • The Clock in the Sun: How We Came to Understand Our Nearest Star, by P. Sokolsky (2024), Colombia University Press, 336 pp. (hbk)